How the Ear Works

 The auricle (pinna) is the visible portion of the outer ear.
-It collects sound waves and channels them into the external auditory meatus (ear canal) where the sound is amplified.
+It collects sound waves and channels them into the ear canal (external auditory meatus), where the sound is amplified.

-The sound waves then travel toward a flexible, oval membrane at the end of the external auditory meatus called the tympanic membrane (eardrum).
-The tympanic membrane begins to vibrate.
+The sound waves then travel toward a flexible, oval membrane at the end of the ear canal called the eardrum, or tympanic membrane.
+Sound waves cause the eardrum to vibrate.

 The Middle Ear

 The vibrations from the eardrum set the ossicles into motion.
-The ossicles are three tiny bones (smallest in the human body): malleus (hammer), incus (anvil) and stapes (stirrup) which further amplify the sound.
+The ossicles are actually tiny bones — the smallest in the human body.
+The three bones are named after their shapes: the malleus (hammer), incus (anvil) and stapes (stirrup).
+The ossicles further amplify the sound.

-The stapes attaches to the oval window that connects the middle ear to the inner ear.
-The Eustachian tube, which opens into the middle ear, is responsible for equalizing the pressure between the air outside the ear to that within the middle ear.
+The tiny stapes bone attaches to the oval window that connects the middle ear to the inner ear.
+The Eustachian tube, which opens into the middle ear, is responsible for equalizing the pressure between the air outside the ear and that within the middle ear.

 The Inner Ear

-The sound waves enter the inner ear and then into the cochlea, a snail shaped organ.
+The sound waves enter the inner ear and then into the cochlea, a snail-shaped organ.
 The cochlea is filled with a fluid that moves in response to the vibrations from the oval window.
 As the fluid moves, 25,000 nerve endings are set into motion.
-These nerve endings transform the vibrations into electrical impulses that then travel along the VIII cranial nerve (auditory nerve) to the brain.
+These nerve endings transform the vibrations into electrical impulses that then travel along the eighth cranial nerve (auditory nerve) to the brain.